nccgroup/ScoutSuite/README.rst

 The role, or user account, associated with these credentials requires read-only access for all resources in a number of services, including but not limited to CloudTrail, EC2, IAM, RDS, Redshift, and S3.

-The following AWS Managed Policies can be attached to the principal to grant necessary permissions:
+The following AWS Managed Policies can be attached to the principal in order to grant necessary permissions:
 * ReadOnlyAccess
 * SecurityAudit